FREE USA SHIPPING, RETURNS AND EXCHANGES

 1. Introduction

-ALS is characterized by the progressive loss of upper and lower motor neurons, leading to muscle wasting, paralysis, and ultimately respiratory failure.
+Amyotrophic Lateral Sclerosis is characterized by the progressive loss of upper and lower motor neurons, leading to muscle wasting, paralysis, and ultimately respiratory failure.
 Traditional biomedical approaches have failed to offer a unifying cause or effective treatment, as ALS presents a multifactorial etiology that appears deeply connected to mitochondrial function, myelin degeneration, sleep disruption, and environmental stressors, particularly non-native electromagnetic fields (nnEMFs) and artificial blue light exposure.

 1 ALS, FTD, and Motor Neuron Disease (MND) Classification